denehoffman/PSelector/README.md

 ## Changelog

+v1.1.0
+- Added optional `name` field which can be overridden by `--name` flag
+- Removed `continue` statements from cuts.
+The default behavior now will be that everything survives till histograms are filled, `uniqueness` blocks without a `cuts` field and output (flat)trees will only be filled with combos that survived `enabled` cuts.
+	- This allows for the following behavior: The user specifies three sequential cuts, `cut1`, `cut2`, and `cut3`.
+They wish to see the effect of each sequential cut on their histograms.
+They can then create `uniqueness` blocks with `cuts = ["cut1"]`, `cuts = ["cut1", "cut2"]`, and one block which doesn't have the field for all of the cuts.
+The `enabled` keyword only effects this final block, as well as output (flat)trees, so the end result will contain three folders, one with histograms of events which pass `cut1`, another with events which pass `cut1` and `cut2`, and another with events which pass all enabled cuts.

+v1.0.0
+- Added the `cut` field to `uniqueness` blocks, allowing for histograms to only be plotted if they pass the specified cuts
+- Removed the `--force` option and made this the default behavior

 v0.0.2
 - Switched configuration file support from JSON to TOML

 v0.0.1
 - Initial Release

 Planned features will be added as issues arise.
 I can imagine there will be lots of very specific features or shorthands that might be appreciated.
-For example, we almost always want to calculate things like the Mandelstam t or the missing mass squared, so in the future I might implement a shorthand to do this automatically.
+For example, we almost always want to calculate things like the Mandelstam "t" or the missing mass squared, so in the future I might implement a shorthand to do this automatically.